Code-Institute-Submissions/MrFogg866-project-2_MayResub/README.md

 - No errors were found when passing through the official (Jigsaw) validator

 3. Javascript
-- No warnings from !wwww.jshint.com
+- No warnings from !wwww.jshint.co
-![jshint screenshot] (assets/images/jshint.png)
+![jshint] (assets/images/jshint.png)